Skip to main content Link Search Menu Expand Document (external link)

 Set the player’s initial animation to "idle".

 Now in PlayerMove, you’ll need to add code that switches between the various animations as needed.
-We recommend putting this in new function, and calling the function at the end of PlayerMove::Update.
+Put this in a separate function, and call this function at the end of PlayerMove::HandleUpdate.

 Most of the animation decisions are straightforward but jumping is a little weird.
 This is because if you start jumping to the left but then let go of the left key, you still want Mario to face to the left and not be idle.